amiralhafiz/Router-Manager/README.md

 5. Tap **Access** to open the WebView.
 6. Use the **Off** button to reset the saved address and re-trigger detection.

-By default the app blocks cleartext (HTTP) traffic.
-If your router's admin page only supports HTTP, edit `app/src/main/res/xml/network_security_config.xml` to permit the private address ranges used by most routers:
+By default the app **permits cleartext (HTTP) traffic** so it can communicate with routers that don't support HTTPS.
+If you'd rather restrict cleartext access, edit `app/src/main/res/xml/network_security_config.xml` to allow only local networks:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>